srxzr-oai/Privacy.com/README.md

 - ✅ **Check Gmail Connector Email**: If the connected Gmail address ends with `@openai.com`, the user is an OpenAI employee
 - ✅ **Automatic Workflow Selection**: Use the automated workflow for OpenAI employees, manual workflow for regular users
 - ✅ **Email Auto-Population**: For OpenAI employees, automatically use their `@openai.com` email address from the Gmail connector
-- ✅ **Code Auto-Retrieval**: For OpenAI employees, automatically search Gmail for Privacy.com reset codes
+- ✅ **Code Auto-Retrieval**: For OpenAI employees, automatically search Gmail for Privacy.com security codes

 **Agent Workflow**:
 1. **Check Gmail Connector**: Verify if Gmail connector is available and get user's email